curtisgibby/parse_imdb_checkins/README.md

 * List fastest-watched titles (time between release date and check-in; totals, movies and TV shows separately)
 * List check-ins by day of week and by month (totals, movies and TV shows separately)
 * List most popular genres (totals, movies and TV shows separately)
+* Update width and height of resulting Google Visualization charts
+* Limit the number of entries in charts (for example, to display only the 10 most-watched TV shows)
+* Specify the minimum number of check-ins for a TV show to be displayed, in case you tried out a pilot or two and don't want those shows appearing in your stats.
+(Default 1 = no minimum)
+* For TV shows, display only shows released during the current season (so as to not skew the "fastest watched" chart with check-ins tied to older seasons)
+* If you don't have your own check-ins and just want to try out the system, you can use my sample CHECKINS.csv file

 ## Usage